 Organic Material versus Inorganic Material

 Material Soil is formed from organic and mineral components. during this context, organic refers to things that were once alive.
-Minerals, however, are natural, inorganic matter(not derived from living organisms). for instance , tree bark and other plant debris are organic components, but gravel is mineral.
+Minerals are natural, inorganic matter(not derived from living organisms). for instance, tree bark and other plant debris are organic components, but gravel is mineral.

-Both types are necessary in soil.
-The organic materials provide nutrients and store water while mineral constituents improve drainage. the proper ratio of organic to inorganic material will support growth and stop plant disease .
+Both types are necessary for soil.
+Organic materials provide nutrients and store water, while mineral constituents improve drainage. the proper ratio of organic to inorganic material will support growth and stop plant disease.

-There are tons of organic and inorganic ingredients to settle on from, and you’ll mix multiple types from each category.
+There are tons of organic and inorganic ingredients to settle on, and you’ll mix multiple types from each category.

-For organic matter, we recommend pine bark, coconut coir, compost, or potting soil.
-Good inorganic options include coarse sand, perlite, igneous rock , fine gravel, and chicken grit.
+We recommend pine bark, coconut coir, compost, or potting soil for organic matter.
+Good inorganic options include coarse sand, perlite, igneous rock, fine gravel, and chicken grit.
 Avoid minerals that retain moisture, like vermiculite and non-calcined clays.